Something about me

 - Computer Systems Architecture

-My current research for my PhD involves compilers, more specifically compilers for autoparallelization.
+My current research for my PhD involves compilers for autoparallelization.
 I work with the Cetus Source to Source translator which translates from C to C annoted with OpenMP.
 I want to make Cetus as powerful as possible through the use of even more sophisticated techniques.
 Current challenge is to develop a compiler technique for the automatic parallelization of subscripted subscripts.
 Details about this project and current progress can be found at link above.

 HPC Lab at the University of Delaware